Types of epigenetic change

 Epigenetics: unlocking the secrets of gene regulation

-Understanding epigenetics: the key to unravelling gene regulation
+Understanding epigenetics: the key to unravelling gene regulation and expression

-Epigenetic modifications: shaping gene expression
+Types of epigenetic modifications: shaping gene expression

-Epigenetic modifications influence how genes are turned on and off, ultimately determining which proteins are produced.
+Different types of epigenetic modifications influence how genes are turned on and off, ultimately determining which proteins are produced.
 These modifications can occur through various mechanisms, such as DNA methylation, histone modifications, and RNA-associated silencing.

 DNA methylation: DNA methylation involves the addition of a methyl group to specific regions of the DNA, known as CpG sites.
 This chemical modification can inhibit gene expression by preventing the binding of proteins that activate gene transcription.